-The credentialing entity would be required to issue a certificate of compliance to any recovery residence, upon application therefor, provided that the residence satisfactorily passes a pre-certification inspection, complies with all other certification requirements established by the credentialing entity, and is either professionally managed by a certified recovery residence administrator, or is a peer-managed facility.
-"Peer-managed facility" is defined as any facility that is not directly managed by a recovery residence administrator, but which is self-managed, on a cooperative basis, by the residents in recovery who are renting rooms at the facility.
-A recovery residence that is professionally managed by an uncertified administrator will not be eligible to obtain a certificate of compliance, until such time as the recovery residence administrator obtains professional certification, as provided by the bill.
+The credentialing entity would be required to issue a certificate of compliance to any recovery residence, upon application therefor, provided that the residence satisfactorily passes a pre-certification inspection, complies with all other certification requirements established by the credentialing entity, and is either professionally managed by a certified recovery residence administrator or is a peermanaged facility.
+A recovery residence that is professionally managed by an uncertified administrator will not be eligible to obtain a certificate of compliance until such time as the recovery residence administrator obtains professional certification.
 The bill would specify that, for the purposes of expediency, the credentialing entity may consider an application for the professional certification of an administrator at the same time as it is considering an application for certification of the recovery residence.

-Under the bill's provisions, a recovery residence administrator or other recovery residence employee or volunteer would be prohibited from advertising, representing, or implying to the public that the recovery residence is a "certified recovery residence," unless the residence has obtained a certificate of compliance from the credentialing entity.
-Similarly, a recovery residence administrator or other recovery residence employee or volunteer would be prohibited from advertising, representing, or implying to the public that the administrator is a "certified recovery residence administrator," unless the administrator has obtained a professional certification from the credentialing entity.
+A recovery residence administrator or other recovery residence employee or volunteer would be prohibited from advertising, representing, or implying to the public that the recovery residence is a "certified recovery residence" unless the residence has obtained a certificate of compliance from the credentialing entity.
+Similarly, a recovery residence administrator or other recovery residence employee or volunteer would be prohibited from advertising, representing, or implying to the public that the administrator is a "certified recovery residence administrator" unless the administrator has obtained a professional certification from the credentialing entity.
 Any person who violates these provisions would be subject to a civil penalty of up to \$1,000 for each offense.

 A certificate of compliance issued to a recovery residence, and a professional certification issued to a recovery residence administrator, would each be valid for a period of one year from the date of issuance.
-The credentialing entity would be authorized to suspend, revoke, or refuse to renew a certificate of compliance issued to a recovery residence, if it finds that the residence has violated any certification requirements; or that the residence, if professionally managed, is no longer being managed by a certified administrator.
+The credentialing entity would be authorized to suspend, revoke, or refuse to renew a certificate of compliance issued to a recovery residence if it finds that the residence has violated any certification requirements or that the residence, if professionally managed, is no longer being managed by a certified administrator.
 The credentialing entity would be authorized to suspend, revoke, or refuse to renew the professional certification issued to an administrator, if it finds that the administrator is not in compliance with the requirements necessary to maintain such certification.

-Within 180 days after the recovery residence certification program becomes operational, the credentialing entity will be required to publish, on its website, a list that provides contact information for all recovery residences that have obtained a certificate of compliance pursuant to the bill's provisions.
+Within 180 days after the recovery residence certification program becomes operational, the credentialing entity will be required to publish, on its website, a list that provides contact information for all recovery residences that have obtained a certificate of compliance.
 The credentialing entity is to notify the DCA, immediately upon publication, that the list is publicly available.
-The bill would specify that the published list of certified recovery residences may not include the names or contact information of any individual residents of a recovery residence, but, instead, is to include contact information only for the residence, itself, or for the owner of the residence, as deemed appropriate by the credentialing entity.
+The bill specifies that the published list of certified recovery residences may not include the names or contact information of any individual residents of a recovery residence, but, instead, is to include contact information only for the residence itself or for the owner of the residence, as deemed appropriate by the credentialing entity.
 At no point would the credentialing entity be authorized to disclose any personally identifying information about the residents of a recovery residence.
-The credentialing entity would be required to regularly update the list of certified recovery residences that is published on its website, in order to ensure that the list reflects the most up-todate certification information, and omits reference to recovery residences that have lost their certification.
+The credentialing entity would be required to regularly update the list of certified recovery residences to ensure that the list reflects the most up-to-date certification information.